structured-query-language/structured-query-language.github.io/ASOF-join.md

 This query returns all rows from the bids table joined with records from the asks table that meet both the following criterion:

-    The stock column of the two tables has the same value The timestamp of the asks record is prior to or equal to the timestamp of the bids record.
+The stock column of the two tables has the same value The timestamp of the `stock_prices` record is prior to or equal to the timestamp of the `stock_portfolio` record.